fastoch/JavaScript/Bun.md

 ## Installation

-Run the following cmd: `curl -fsSL https://bun.sh/install | bash`
+- Run the following cmd to install it on Linux: `curl -fsSL https://bun.sh/install | bash`
+- Then run this cmd if fish is your default shell: `source ~/.config/fish/config.fish`
+- finally, run this to check the version: `bun -v`

 ---